icacho-dev/express-foo/README.md

 # express-foo

-quick refresh on the express ways
+quick refresh on the express ways, covering some of the most common scenarios

 ### 01 hello world